-Released in the middle of 1992 the 16 series was the next major upgrade to the Sound Blaster range of cards.
-It finally saw Creative catch up to it’s competitors by offering 16-bit, 44KHz playback while the music playback was upgraded to the now standard Yamaha OPL-3 chip.
-At retail the card came with the usual Creative price mark-up but it did offer official backward compatibility with the earlier Sound Blaster series.
+Released in the middle of 1992, the 16 series was the next major upgrade to the Sound Blaster range of cards.
+It finally saw Creative catch up to its competitors by offering 16-bit, 44kHz playback, while music playback improved with the standard Yamaha OPL-3 chip.
+The card came with the usual Creative price markup at retail, but it offered official backward compatibility with the earlier Sound Blaster series.

 DOSBox emulates SoundBlaster 16 audio.

 In 1992 Advanced Gravis, a well-known Canadian joystick company released the physically large, bright red Gravis Ultra Sound add-on card.
 Priced slightly higher than the Sound Blaster Pro, the Ultra Sound gave owners a significant bang for their buck.
 Unfortunately, this added value was at the expense of Sound Blaster compatibility, which left most new owners with a collection of games with limited or no audio support.